remarkablemark/remarkablemark.github.io/_posts/2020/2020-01-12-eslint-sort-imports.md

 ### Config

-Create an ESLint configuration file (if you haven't already):
+Create an ESLint config:

 ```sh
 npx eslint --init
 ```

-Your `.eslintrc` will look something like:
+Your `.eslintrc` will look like:

 ```json
 {